Most Odd-Degree Binary Forms Fail to Primitively Represent a Square: Proof of Theorem

-We now sketch a second, more indirect, proof of the proposition.
-Although this alternative proof uses more machinery, it is considerably cleaner: we compute $\#\widehat{G}(\BZ/8\BZ)$ by comparing two different formulas for a quantity known as ``the $2$-adic density of the quadratic lattice'' defined by the matrix $A_0$, which is up to some constant factors the same as $\on{Vol}(G(\BZ_2))$.
+We can also compute $\#\widehat{G}(\BZ/8\BZ)$ by comparing two different formulas for a quantity known as ``the $2$-adic density of the quadratic lattice'' defined by the matrix $A_0$, which is up to normalization the same as the $2$-adic volume of $G(\BZ_2)$ with respect to Haar measure.
 We denote this quantity by $\alpha_2$.
-One of the two formulas for $\alpha_2$ is given in~\cite{MR3347991}, where Cho provides an explicit construction of a smooth model of the group scheme $G$ over $\BZ_2$.
-Let $\wt{G}$ denote the special fiber of this smooth model.
-Then one can show by applying~\cite[Lemma~4.2, Remark~4.3, and Theorem 5.2]{MR3347991} that we have
+One of the two formulas for $\alpha_2$ is given in~\cite{MR3347991}, where Cho constructs a smooth model of the group scheme $G$ over $\BZ_2$.
+Letting $\wt{G}$ denote the special fiber of this smooth model, one can show by applying~\cite[Lemma~4.2, Remark~4.3, and Theorem 5.2]{MR3347991} that

-To be precise, $\alpha_2$ is defined in~\cite{MR3347991} to be $1/2$ of the quantity in~\eqref{eq-cho} (to account for the number of connected components of $G$ in $\widehat{G}$).
-However, we have removed this factor of $1/2$ to make the definition of $\alpha_2$ consistent with the one given by Conway and Sloane in~\cite[\S~12]{MR965484}, who define $\alpha_2$ by
+where $\on{SO}_{2n}$ denotes the special orthogonal group on a $2n$-dimensional split orthogonal space.
+To be precise, $\alpha_2$ is defined in~\cite{MR3347991} to be $1/2$ of the quantity in~\eqref{eq-cho}, to account for the number of connected components of $G$ in $\widehat{G}$.
+However, we have removed this factor of $1/2$ to make the definition of $\alpha_2$ consistent with the one given by Conway and Sloane in~\cite[\S12]{MR965484}, \mbox{who define $\alpha_2$ by}